storyfeet/bob_cards_elm/rules.md

 To reveal a tile, flip it so that it faces up.
 * If it is the furthest West tile revealed, score 2 Points
 * Otherwise Score 1 VP
 * If it has a Campfire add Bandits to it.
-The number of bandits is the one in the Red star on the scoreboard in the section with the Furthest Player or Bandit Token.
+The number of bandits is the one in the Red star on the scoreboard in the section with the Furthest Player or Bandit Tracker.

 Once you have revealed the tile, add more tiles.
 If the spaces indicated are empty add a tile face down.